RiccardoMearini/UrmaDealGenie/README.md

 Typically this is used to automatically increase TP% as your bot deals buy more safety orders, so that they take advantage of the extra volume and volatility to make more profit.

+The application requires .NET 6.0 installed.
+The Docker container requires Docker Desktop installed.
 The Lambda function requires an AWS account, and some basic knowledge of AWS would be useful.
-In future, if the demand is there, I can look at alternative deployment targets.

 # Donations
 If you got some value out of this project, please consider donating.
 A lot of time and effort went into creating this, and I'm hoping to expand the functionality to include more deal rules and functionality.